 How to REALLY be a successful freelance writer in Japan

-After nearly a year, remaining here as a freelance copywriter isn't sustainable.
+After nearly a year on a Working Holiday visa, picking up bits of work where I can., remaining here as a freelance copywriter isn't sustainable.
 The biggest problem is the visa issue.
-I could probably survive financially, but without visa sponsorship I'd have to go home anyway.
+I could probably survive financially, but without 'proper' visa sponsorship I'd have to go home anyway.

 As a copywriter, I've been moderately successful over here.
 As a freelancer, specifically, it hasn't worked out.
 Without this 'proper' job, my bags would be packed in a few months' time.

 How do you do it?
 How does anyone manage to make it as a freelance writer here?

 Here's what you REALLY need to do.

 The following methods are listed in order from easiest to hardest to achieve.

 Be married to a Japanese person / someone with Permanent Residency